plattysoft/Beret/README.md

 - Add Rainbow HAT simulator to the mobile app to "test"
 - Support for Servos via the PWM output
 - Support for selected I2C or SPI peripherals (i.e. LED Matrix)
+- Consider using Rhino instead of a WebView to execute the generated JavaScript

 # References